ferasbg/glioAI/README.md

 ## Takeaway
 The future of GlioAI will be a web platform that will allow doctors to recieve feedback from other verified doctors in order to make a far more efficient and accurate diagnosis in less than half the time.

-**GlioAI, the collaborative encyclopedic medical tool for doctors built for the 21st century.**
+**GlioAI, the collaborative encyclopedic medical platform for doctors, built for the 21st century.**

 ## Bottleneck